Manchester–Boston Regional Airport: Incidents

-Pre-Jet Age
+Pre-jet age

-On June 3, 1928, at 3:02 pm, Lt.
+On June 3, 1928, at 3:02 p.m., Lt.
 George Wilson's Curtiss OX-5 nosedived 40 ft and crashed at the south end of the airport while landing before thousands of onlookers.
 Wilson received a gash on the face, and one passenger was pinned in the wreckage and sustained shock, cuts and bruises.
 The cause of the crash was a motor failure, and the plane was badly crumpled with its nose buried deeply in a swamp.

 On February 19, 1933, Real N. Bourke died when the Arrow Sport two-seater he had hired from Northeast Airways burst into flames a quarter mile north of Manchester Airport on the Boone Farm.
 He had made a number of steep banks and wing-overs, and his landing gear struck a gully prior to the crash.
 It was Manchester's first fatality.

-On August 5, 1938, at about 6:15 pm, student pilot Avalon Robert Lilly Jr. was injured when a WACO biplane, powered by a Wright Whirlwind motor, attempted a loop 400 ft off the ground, but fell and crashed 200 ft from the Manchester Airport Administration Building.
+On August 5, 1938, at about 6:15 p.m., student pilot Avalon Robert Lilly Jr. was injured when a WACO biplane, powered by a Wright Whirlwind motor, attempted a loop 400 ft off the ground, but fell and crashed 200 ft from the Manchester Airport Administration Building.
 The plane belonged to Donald Lewis, who was at the controls and suffered major injuries.
 Lilly later died on August 12, 1938.

 On December 10, 1942, a fighter plane connected to Manchester Airport (Grenier Field) crashed in Mont Vernon around noon; the unidentified pilot was uninjured.

-On April 24, 1944, at 9:00 am, a four-motored Army B-24 Liberator bomber (#42-5111) took off from Manchester Airport and crashed into a densely wooded area on Fort Mountain near Epsom, killing all ten crew on board.
+On April 24, 1944, at 9:00 a.m., a four-motored Army B-24 Liberator bomber (#42-5111) took off from Manchester Airport and crashed into a densely wooded area on Fort Mountain near Epsom, killing all 10 crew on board.

-On November 29, 1944, at 9:30 am, another Army B-24L (#44-49669) crashed nose-first in Pawtuckaway State Forest in Nottingham, 16 mi northeast of Manchester, killing all nine crew.
+On November 29, 1944, at 9:30 a.m., another Army B-24L (#44-49669) crashed nose-first in Pawtuckaway State Forest in Nottingham, 16 mi northeast of Manchester, killing all nine crew.
 It had taken off from Manchester and was headed to Gander, Newfoundland, Canada.

-On August 5, 1948, at 5:00 pm, an AT-11 training plane and an A-26 attack bomber collided over Manchester airport, killing four.
+On August 5, 1948, at 5:00 p.m., an AT-11 training plane and an A-26 attack bomber collided over Manchester airport, killing four.

-On June 7, 1949, at 8:43 pm, 1st Lt.
+On June 7, 1949, at 8:43 p.m., 1st Lt.
 William A. Primm of the 97th Fighter Squadron died during a routine training flight when he attempted an emergency landing and crashed his F-51 fighter at the end of Runway 24.